Rand-Abdulaziz/TrustMed/README.md

 •	Doctors and hospitals looking to engage more with patients through interactive online services.<br>

 **#Goals:**<br>
 • Simplify the process of finding doctors across various specialties in Riyadh.<br>
-•	Enable users to easily book appointments with their preferred doctors.<br>
-•	Provide authentic ratings and reviews from patients to guide users in selecting the right doctor.<br>
+• Provide authentic ratings and reviews from patients to help users choose the right doctor.<br>
 • Generate customized health reports that can be sent directly to relevant entities.<br>
-•	Enhance the user experience with a clear, intuitive interface and well-organized sections.<br>
+• Enhance the user experience with a clear, easy-to-use interface and well-organized sections.<br>
-•	Expand the service to other cities in the future, increasing the service's reach.<br>
+• Expand the service in the future to include other cities, increasing its reach.<br>

 **#Unique Feature:** Direct Report Generation and Submission<br>
 Our website offers a unique feature that sets it apart from existing platforms: a clear and intuitive interface that allows users to generate a report about their health condition and send it directly to the desired recipient via email.